ivan-guerra/programmador.com/content/series/workflow-optimization/part-5:-text-editing.md

 sudo pacman -S ripgrep
 ```

-Enter `space+f+w` in Neovim to open the ripgrep live preview window.
+Enter `space+f+w` in NeoVim to open the ripgrep live preview window.
 Enter a
 regex and telescope will show you a live preview of all files whose **content**
 matches the regex.